Skip to content

 Key files:

-• crates/common/src/integrations/prebid.rs - Rust implementation
+• crates/trusted-server-core/src/integrations/prebid.rs - Rust implementation

-• crates/js/lib/src/ext/prebidjs.ts - TypeScript shim
+• crates/js/lib/src/integrations/prebid/index.ts - TypeScript NPM integration

 Prebid Integration Details